 Hall: Well back in those days, you could get IV’s, so the re-hydration was the main part.
 I sucked every ounce of water out of my body and then I’d get big again.

-5PM: Right, because on your competition days, you still looked like a jacked 55’er.
+5PM: Right, because on your competition days, you still looked plenty big for that weight.

 5PM: Are there pictures?

 Hall: Dude, back then we didn’t have cameras on cell phones.

 Hall: Yeah, but I didn’t have that stuff, I was going there to win.

 5PM: So Paulson wasn’t supposed to know you were dropping down until the Open?

 Hall: My guess is that he knew after the Bulgarian tournament.
 Because I’m sure he saw the results.

 5PM: Was there ever a conversation between you two about the drop to 55 after the Open?